Vishesh-Gupta/cryptoZombies/README.md

 # cryptoZombies

-An online Zombie Game made using Ethereum Smart Contracts written in Solidity and Web3.JS.

-Alongwith, the Zombie Battleground Custom Game Modes Creation
+*cryptoZombies* is the most common platform for developers to learn Solidity and about development on Ethereum, the programmable blockchain.
+It is a course started by *Loom Network*, that talks about variety of concepts of solidity starting from what a contract is and in detail to what tokens are an

+Taking an early initiative, access to special lessons was provided (Lessons 7 & 8) for creating custom game elements to their CCG/TCG game called Relentless (earlier called Zombie Battleground)

+Recently, after the news from Facebook launching `libra`, courses on that were added.

 ## The Curriculum

-### Season 1

-#### Solidity Path: beginner to Intermediate Contracts
+### Solidity Path: beginner to Intermediate Contracts

 - Lesson 1: Making the Zombie Factory
 - Lesson 2: Zombies Attack Their Victim